-Trump, who has brought back racism, hatred, and discrimination to a new level, is a concern to beat?
-He doesn’t believe in continuity of the Presidency but only of himself.
-Everything Trump does goes against what the United States and its people’s values.
+Trump, who has brought back racism, hatred, and discrimination to a new level, is eliciting a concern of being unbeatable?
+He doesn’t believe in the continuity of the Presidency but only of himself.
+Everything Trump does goes against what the United States and its people stand for.
 His Presidency is a blight on all the work and progress of past Presidents.
 The Media should be reporting on the foreign involvement threats to our election process.
 It should be raising awareness of the risks we face during this election and how to spot it.
-Our last bastion in truth-telling is our reporters and their medium (network, newspaper, or magazine) their investigative reports on this topic would better serve the people instead of fear-mongering about a bloated egocentric embarrassment of a President.
+Our last bastion in truth-telling is our reporters.
+Their unbiased investigative reports on this topic would better serve the people instead of fear-mongering about a bloated egocentric embarrassment of a President.

 Electability is who we, the people, decide, is electable.
-Basing it on only one criterion of beating Donald Trump is a disaster waiting to happen.
-Vote for who will be the best steward of our Constitution, our country’s beliefs, and our prosperity.
+The media trying to Base it on only one criterion of beating Donald Trump is a disaster waiting to happen.
+Instead, vote for who will be the best steward of our Constitution, our country’s beliefs, and our prosperity.
 It is the Primary season.
 Regardless of what the media says, listen for yourself to what each of the Democrat candidates has to say.
-Does their platform speak to you, does it sound genuine?
+Does their platform speak to you?
+Does it sound genuine?
 Is there a track record to back it up?
 Define what is important to you and only you because it’s your vote.
 Then actively find the candidate who aligns with your criteria.

 It is the Primary season.
 Regardless of what the media says, listen for yourself to what each of the Democrat candidates has to say.
 Does their platform speak to you?
 Does it sound genuine?
 Is there a track record to back it up?
 Define what is important to you, and only you because it’s your vote.
 Then actively find the candidate who aligns with your criteria.

-While you are thinking about your wants and needs of a candidate, also remeber the responsibilities of the President.
-He/She is the face of our nation, the person who puts forth our country’s ideals to the world.
-The job of the President is to mainly work on foreign affairs, while doing the broad strokes of domestic policy.
-We need to think beyond the election and who is capable of repairing our relationships with Allies.
+While you are thinking about your wants and needs in a candidate, also remember the responsibilities of the President.
+They are the face of our nation, the person who puts forth our country’s ideals to the world.
+The job of the President is to mainly work on foreign affairs while doing the broad strokes of domestic policy.
+We need to think beyond the election and who can repair our relationships with Allies.
 Who respects our armed forces as well as our intelligence agencies.
 The big egos that suffocate everyone in the room have proven useless for the country.
 We need a true leader who knows how to bring people together.
-Who is not just a citizen of our country but realizes we are world citizens as well.
+Who is not just a citizen of our country but realizes we are world citizens.

-It is so easy to get caught up in what the pundits especially as the field narrows.
+It is easy to get caught up in what the pundits say, especially as the field narrows.
 However, you have a right to hear about all candidates, and each deserves an honest look at their abilities.
-Unfortunately, the media tends to pick their favorites who benefit from positive spins while and the unfavored are subjected to negative spin or no attention.
+Unfortunately, the media tends to pick their favorites, who then benefit from positive spins, while the unfavored is cast in a negative light if they get any coverage at all.

 As we go into Super Tuesday, I hope you vote with your mind and heart for someone you believe in and whose beliefs/values you can proudly get behind.
 Remember, your vote is your choice and yours alone.